GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Conclusion future opportunities

-An essential target for \GX is transport time-scale macro-scale profile evolution via coupling to a transport solver like Trinity \citep{Barnes2009, Qian2022}.
+An essential target for \GX is transport time-scale macro-scale profile evolution via coupling to a transport solver like Trinity \citep{Barnes2009, Qian2022} { or a steady-state profile prediction solver like TGYRO \citep{Candy2009} or PORTALS \citep{Rodriguez-Fernandez2022}}.
 This will be described in a forthcoming paper.
 In this case, several \GX flux-tube calculations are run in parallel at various radii, and the resulting turbulent fluxes are used to advance the transport equations for the equilibrium profiles on transport time-scales.
 The efficiency of \GX makes these simulations quite tractable in comparison to previous efforts.
 Further, since transport in a fusion reactor is usually quite stiff, small changes in profile gradients result in large changes in transport fluxes; conversely, this means that errors of order 10\% are quite tolerable since they will result in relatively negligible differences in the final equilibrium profiles.
 Thus we can also leverage the flexibility of \GX to run at quite low velocity resolution with only 10-20\% errors in the turbulent fluxes, as shown in the convergence studies.

-Finally, since \GX is specialized for reactor design, using \GX as a turbulence model in the inner loop of optimization frameworks is of great interest.
-As a first step, this could take the form of evaluating and optimizing nonlinear critical gradients for a set of flux-tubes by varying the magnetic geometry.
-For stellarator optimization in particular, coupling of \GX to the SIMSOPT framework \citep{Landreman2021} is in progress.
+Finally, since \GX is specialized for reactor design, using \GX as a turbulence model in the inner loop of optimization frameworks is of great interest. \citet{Kim2024} have leveraged the DESC \citep{dudt2022} optimization framework to demonstrate that stellarators can be optimized for turbulence using nonlinear \GX calculations in the optimization loop.
+Additionally, coupling of \GX to the SIMSOPT stellarator optimization framework \citep{Landreman2021} is in progress.
 Following the work of \citet{Highcock2018}, optimization of core equilibrium profiles (and hence fusion power) is also tractable with a fast multi-scale transport model composed of \GX coupled to a transport solver.